-What to do if you are out of town and your child is due for a Texas Health Steps visit?
+What if I am out of town and due for a Texas Health Steps visit?

-If you're out of town and your child is due for a Texas Health Steps visit, call your doctor's office or Member Services for help.
+If you're out of town and you're due for a Texas Health Steps visit, call your doctor's office or Member Services for help.